MarcSerraPeralta/smartphone-dotfiles/README.md

 Here is a list of the steps that I follow to set up my smartphone

-## 1. Delete unwanted apps that come preinstalled
+## 1. Remove unwanted apps that come preinstalled

 Delete or disable all the apps that are not in the following list:
 - Clock